soreko/GooglePlayScraper/README.md

 # GooglePlayScraper
-google play app store scraper
+Google Play App Store scraper

 ## Intro
-this application runs a service thats gets a package id and retrieves its email, title and icon, and outputs it to an output.txt file. you can send a list of IDs by running ips_sender.exe.
+This application runs a service thats gets a package id and retrieves its email, title and icon, and outputs it to an output.txt file.
+You can send a list of app IDs by running app_sender.exe.

 ## Installation
-make sure Python 2.7 installed. install requirements:
+Make sure Python 2.7 is installed and Install requirements:
 ```
 pip install -r requirements.txt
 ```

 ## Usage
-1. load up the service
+1. Load up the service
 ```
 python app.py
 ```

-2. send apps ids
+2. Send apps ids
 ```
 app_sender/app_sender.exe
 ```

-3. tail output.txt for app details
+3. Tail output.txt for app details

+## Architecture
+2 main threads are running:
+1. Web application
+2. Scraper Launcher

+### Web application thread
+A thread that runs a simple flask application, listens on localhost:5000.
+Support one method - GET /ScrapApp?id=ABC.
+For each app id, this thread insert the id to a simple thread-safe ids-queue (python Queue).

+### Scraper Launcher thread